 - Starting servers when appropriate. - Connecting clients to servers. - Managing the Implementation Repository.
-The daemon accepts requests from the Orbix Implementation Repository commands. - Searching for an appropriate server using the server locator.
-The daemon also manages the configuration files for the server locator. - Providing information from the Interface Repository about the supported interfaces for clients that request it.
+The daemon accepts requests from the Orbix Implementation Repository commands. - Providing information from the Interface Repository about the supported interfaces for clients that request it.

 A typical start of the Orbix daemon without options is as follows: